Healthdirect Free Australian health advice you can count on.

 Many health professionals provide mental health services.
 Your doctor (GP) is often a good place to start for most mental health conditions.
 Doctors can provide treatment or refer you to other services for mental health.

-If you don’t have a regular doctor already, you can find one by speaking to your local pharmacist and look at websites of practices in your area.
-You can also ask family and friends for GP recommendations, though they may not have a mental health focus.
-Your local mental health community centre can suggest suitable doctors in your area.
+If you don't have a regular doctor, you can ask family and friends for GP recommendations — though keep in mind that they may not have a mental health focus.
+Your local community mental health centre can suggest doctors in your area who have experience with mental health.
+You can also ask your local pharmacist for suggestions.

-You might want to ask your doctor if they have an interest in mental health, and about their qualifications and experience in mental health.
+If you already have a regular doctor, you can ask them about their qualifications and experience in mental health.
 Even if your doctor does not have an interest or skills in mental health treatment, they can suggest other doctors who do.

 • friendly staff